-As an agriculturally assessed property, you can make a big impact on stormwater pollution by increasing the amount of pervious surface that absorbs stormwater runoff on your property.
+If you own an agriculturally assessed parcel, you can reduce stormwater runoff and be a part of the solution by adopting a soil conservation and water quality plan or a woodland management plan.
+These, and other practices, can make a big impact on stormwater pollution by increasing the amount of pervious surface that absorbs stormwater runoff on your property.
 Plus, you'll also reduce your Watershed Protection Fee.

 Agriculturally assessed properties are properties that have agricultural use assessments, determined by the State Department of Assessments and Taxation.
 These properties are charged $15 per 500 square feet of impervious surface area.
 If you own an agriculturally assessed property, you can be part of the stormwater solution and reduce your Watershed Protection Fee to a flat rate of $90 if you have in place, or have an MOU agreeing to develop, one of the following: